pyTigerGraph/pyTigerGraph/README.md

 - `permanent`: If true, the deleted vertex IDs can never be inserted back, unless the graph is dropped or the graph store is cleared.
 - `timeout`: Time allowed for successful execution (0 = no limit, default).

-NOTE: The primary ID of a vertex instance is NOT an attribute, thus cannot be used in above arguments.
+Note: The primary ID of a vertex instance is **NOT** an attribute, thus cannot be used in above arguments.
       Use [`delVerticesById`](#delVerticesById) if you need to delete by vertex ID.

 Returns a single number of vertices deleted.